sadiqneymaA1/The_New_Hello_World_Tuesday/README.md

 This is a basic Hello World Program.
 I created this to demonstrate the use of visual studio code, Github, and Python Integrated together.

-{Provide a description of your software}
+{Povide a description of your software}

 {Describe your purpose for creating this software.}